 Where is Skopelos Located?

-Alonissos beach of Agios Dimitrios with emerald waters
+Alonissos beach of Agios Dimitrios with emerald waters.

 Alonissos, Agios Dimitrios beach

-Skopelos is the second-largest island of Northern or Thessalian Sporades, a group of islands in the Aegean Sea located north of Evia island and east of Thessaly where Pelion also belongs to.
+Skopelos is the second-largest island of Northern or Thessalian Sporades, a group of islands in the Aegean Sea located north of Evia island and east of Thessaly where Pelion also belongs.
 There are 19 islands and islets included in the group of Northern Sporades with only 6 of them inhabited:

 Skyros, Skopelos, Alonissos, Skiathos, Kyra Panagia, and Peristera.

-All these islands are characterized by beautiful beaches with very lush vegetation that often reaches the shores, in contrast to most other islands of the Aegean Sea, like the Cyclades, which tend to be barren.
+All these islands are characterized by beautiful beaches with lush vegetation that often reaches the shores, in contrast to most other islands of the Aegean Sea, like the Cyclades, which tend to be barren.

 How to Get to Skopelos Greece